terrasim/coredns-traefik/README.md

       # the port 53 is likely used on your host system, you might change them if any problems occurs
       - '53:53'
       - '53:53/udp'
+    volumes:
+      # we need the docker socket to find traefik docker containers
+      - '/var/run/docker.sock:/var/run/docker.sock'
       # alternative to defining the corefile as env variable.
       # mount a directory (`./config`) in this case and place a `Corefile` in it which is then used by coredns
-    # volumes:
       # - './config:/etc/coredns'

   traefik:
     image: traefik:latest